Buly1601/MindYourTasks/README.md

  - Python
  - SQLAlchemy
 ## Run this project local
-First you should clone this repository running this command on your computer (if you are new to github and want to learn more about cloning read [here]( https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) ):
+First, you should clone this repository running this command on your computer (if you are new to Github and want to learn more about cloning read [here]( https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) ):
 ```console
 git clone https://github.com/Buly1601/MindYourTasks.git
 ```